cadeef/cade-task/README.md

 ### Shell Aliases

-I’m not keen on managing additional configuration files for simple applications so there is no external config to set, but the defaults may not work for you.
-Shell aliases let us accomplish similar without another file to manage.
+The defaults may not work for you.
+Shell aliases are cheap and easy.
 Define a different project directory from bash:

 ```bash
 TASK_PROJECT_DIR=“${HOME}/myprettyneatprojectdir”